crslancpl/CloudForest/README.md

 ## Build
 1. Run `cmake .` again to make sure the make file is right.
 1. Run `make`
-1. Then run the app with `./CloudForest /path/to/your/IDEUIFilesDir`.
-If you don't have it, Download the [UI files folder](https://github.com/crslancpl/IDEUIFiles) and pass the directory location where you downloaded the file to the IDE argument.
+1. Then run the app with `./CloudForest`.